 We kicked things off with a Cambodian beef Lok Lak and a French steak baguette.
 While I’m a little unconvinced that the residents of Paris stroll around munching on steak sandwiches, the French themed elements worked well here with baguette, red wine-cooked beef and Roquefort as compelling a combination as that sounds.
 Lok Lak was a new one to me; a Cambodian dish that places marinated beef strips on a bed of lettuce, cucumber and red onion then wears a fried egg for good measure.
 The beef was tender and the marinade well judged while the fried egg improved things, as a fried egg tends to do!
 It’s worth noting that all these dishes are priced the same, at eight pounds.
 That’s a fair amount but bear in mind that some are more filling than others, the baguette being a much weightier meal than the Lok Lak.

 Our appetites could stretch to one more dish so we grabbed a “True American” burger before we left.
 With its assigned role being to represent America, the bun was predictably packed with salad and cheese along with the beef patty.
 The bun had been shown the griddle too and the whole affair was appropriately messy to work through.

-I thoroughly enjoyed sampling these dishes at The Nook.
+I thoroughly enjoyed sampling these dishes at The Nook in York.
 There’s a bit of variance in terms of the number of calories per dish so make sure you order with that in mind if you’re hungry.
 All of the dishes we tried did themselves justice and I’m keen to pop back to try out some more of the menu.
 Castlegate is another of York’s hidden gems, discreetly tucked between Castle car park and Coppergate.
 The Nook is a real asset to the street and another reason why it’s unlikely to remain hidden for too much longer.

 Disclaimer: No charge was made for the food featured here.
 Opinions are as impartial as always.